-Similar regulations existed since 1911 but over time, the rules were modified with varying objectives, e.g., to reduce the bureaucratic burden, to incentivize labor supply, to raise social insurance contributions, or to provide incentives for unsubsidized part-time employment (see, e.g., Collischon et al. 2020).
-In 1999, the earnings limit of Minijobs was fixed at 325 Euro and a limit of at most 15 working hours per week was set.
-A subsequent reform in 2003 aimed at reducing illicit employment and increasing employment opportunities for the unemployed;
+Similar regulations existed for many decades but over time, the rules were modified with varying objectives, e.g., to reduce the bureaucratic burden, to incentivize labor supply, to raise social insurance contributions, or to provide incentives for unsubsidized part-time employment (see, e.g., Collischon et al. 2020).
+In 1999, the earnings limit was fixed at 325 Euro per month and a limit of at most 15 working hours per week was set.
+A reform in 2003 abolished the working hours limit and raised the monthly earnings threshold from 325 to 400 Euro.
+It also introduced the so-called Midijobs for monthly earnings between 400 and 800 Euro.
+The main aim was to reduce illicit employment and increase employment opportunities for the unemployed in that Minijobs were considered a stepping stone to the unsubsidized labor market.
+The 2003 reform also allowed to take up a Minijob in addition to a regular employment contract.

-Minijobs were considered a stepping stone to the unsubsidized labor market.5 The reform abolished the limit of 15 working hours per week and allowed to work on a Minijob in addition to an unsubsidized employment contract.
-Also, it raised the monthly earnings limit from 325 to 400 Euro and introduced so-called Midijobs for monthly earnings between 400 and 800 Euro.
-Midijob employees pay regular income taxes.
-Their social insurance contributions are subsidized and increase on a sliding scale.
 In 2013, the earnings limits for Minijobs and Midijobs were shifted to 450 and 850 Euro per month.